Open enrollment (PEBB)

 Open enrollment is your chance to:

-• Change medical and dental plans.
+• Change medical, dental, and vision plans.

 • Add or remove a dependent from your health plan coverage.
 If you enroll a dependent, you must provide proof of your dependent's eligibility with your enrollment form before your dependent can be enrolled on your account.
 Check the list of acceptable documents.